Athletics at the 1904 Summer Olympics – Men's marathon: Summary

 Cuban postman Andarín Carvajal had also joined the marathon, arriving at the last minute.
 After losing all of his money gambling in New Orleans, Louisiana, he hitchhiked to St. Louis and had to run the event in street clothes that he cut around the legs to make them into shorts.
-Not having eaten in 40 hours, he saw a spectator eating 2 peaches.
+Not having eaten in 40 hours, he saw a spectator eating two peaches.
 He asked if he could have the peaches, and the spectator declined.
 He then stole both peaches and ran away.
 Later, he stopped off in an orchard en route to eat some apples, which turned out to be rotten.
 The rotten apples caused him to have strong stomach cramps, and he had to lie down and take a nap.
-Despite falling ill from the apples, and taking a nap, he still managed to finish in fourth place.
+Despite his discomfort and the pause, Carvajal still managed to finish in fourth place.

-Arriving without correct documents, Albert Corey, a French immigrant to the United States, is inconsistently listed as participating in a mixed team in the four mile team race (with four undisputed Americans) and competing for the US in the marathon.
-The South African entrants, Len Taunyane and Jan Mashiani, finished ninth and twelfth, respectively; this was a disappointment, as many observers were sure Taunyane could have done better if he had not been chased nearly a mile off course by wild dogs.
+Arriving without correct documents, Albert Corey, a French immigrant to the United States, is inconsistently listed as participating in a mixed team in the four mile team race (with four undisputed Americans) and competing for the United States in the marathon.
+The South African entrants, Len Taunyane and Jan Mashiani, finished ninth and twelfth, respectively.
+Mashiani was chased off course by a dog, which affected his placement.